 Mauritius has increased the share of RE especially solar energy in the electricity generation mix from 2017 onwards.
-Figure below shows the increasing trend of RE penetration in Mauritian grid.

 The country has achieved considerable emission reductions by reducing coal use for electricity generation.
 Mauritius plans to completely replace coal by 2030 to meet its NDC target.
 However, in the transport and waste sector, the country witnessed sharp increase in emissions mainly due to the increase in emissions from road transport and solid waste.